 Practices typically begin the last week of April for most division (except for small ball and hs 15-18U).
 This is weather dependant.
-Fields are not available until after spring break and not officially assigned until released by the schools or the townships.
+Fields are not available until after spring break and are not officially assigned until released by the schools or the townships.
 Teams meeting and practicing prior to field permits being issued do so without the sanctioning of GCYBSA.

 What equipment will be provided?
 What equipment do I need to provide?

-GCYBSA will provide each registered player a MLB Logo shirt, hat, and socks.
-Teams will be provided with baseballs, helmets and catching gear for divisions T-Ball and up.
-Players are to provide their own glove, pants, appropriate athletic shoes, protective cup.
-Players may provide their own equipment (bats and helmets) but they must meet GCYBSA standards and may not be shared with other players.
-Player owned helmets are not required to have a face mask.
-All team issued helmets by GCYBSA have a face mask and are not allowed to be removed.
+GCYBSA will provide each registered player with a t-shirt jersey, hat, and socks.
+Teams will be provided with baseballs, 2 bats, and catching gear for divisions T-Ball and up.
+Players are to provide their own helmet, glove, pants, appropriate athletic shoes, protective cup.
+Players may use their own bats as long as it meets GCYBSA standards.
+Helmets should not be shared.

 Small Ball – A participation shirt will be provided.
 Each player should have their own baseball glove.
 All other necessary equipment will be provided by the league.